About The City Law School

 For example, our Distance Learning LLM in International Business Law has allowed us to develop our expertise in new modes of delivery.
 The programme is already producing cohorts of high qualified postgraduate students from diverse professional backgrounds worldwide.

 The LLB in Legal Practice, also delivered largely by distance learning, represents the successful outcome of our strategic partnership with CiLEX Law School.
 It is aimed at those currently in employment as legal executives and thereby allows us to support the career progression of those legal professionals who aspire to become solicitors.

 Finally, we led the sector in our engagement with the Trailblazer Solicitor Apprenticeship Scheme, again in partnership with CiLEX.
 The result was the first solicitor apprentice under the Scheme commencing employment in the legal department of ITV.
 Apprentices pursue a course of study under the leadership of our Continuing Professional Development (CPD) Department.

 Sharing our vision

 Our vision is to firmly establish The City Law School as a truly leading law school within a decade.
 My colleagues and I are working hard to achieve our Vision for The City Law School.
 We hope that we can count on our extended community of stakeholders to help us to achieve excellence.
 Whether you are a current student, alumnus, strategic partner, client either of our CPD Department or of our pro bono clinics, employer of our students and graduates, or otherwise a friend of the School, I want to express my appreciation for your ongoing support.
 I look forward to continuing to work with you and I welcome your opinions and ideas.

 My colleagues and I are working hard to achieve our vision.
 We hope that you will join us, share our enthusiasm, and become part of the diverse community which is The City Law School.
 I hope to be able to welcome you in person to our law school in the near future.

-Interim Dean of The City Law School
+Dean of City Law School